EcoMobility World Congress 2017

 2-4 October 2017 | Kaohsiung

 During the EcoMobility World Festival, the fourth EcoMobility World Congress 2017 was held from 2 to 4 October 2017 in Kaohsiung.
-The EcoMobility Congress series enables international actors, united by a shared interest in sustainable transportation, to come together to share good practices and spark synergies in a setting that promotes creative collaboration, local initiatives and the EcoMobility agenda.
-Our Congress theme for this year is: Livable, Shared, and Intelligent.
+The EcoMobility Congress series enabled international actors, united by a shared interest in sustainable transportation, to come together to share good practices and spark synergies in a setting that promotes creative collaboration, local initiatives and the EcoMobility agenda.
+Our Congress theme for this year was: Livable, Shared, and Intelligent.

 This year, at the Congress, we welcomed more than 1,200 registered participants, including:

 - high-level government representatives and policy makers in the field of urban transportation and climate change;

 - transportation experts;

 - representatives from international and local non-governmental organizations (NGOs);